Ekwuno/cloudflare-docs/content/pages/platform/branch-build-controls.md

 * Exclude Preview branches:
 `dependabot/*`

 where Pages will include all branches except any branch starting with `dependabot`.
+In this example, the excluding option means any `dependabot/`  branches will not be built.

 **_Example 3:_**